 Beef Ragu is flavor-packed, Italian-inspired comfort food.
-Make it easier in the slow cooker and serve it over pappardelle pasta.
+Make it even easier by using the slow cooker and serving it over pappardelle pasta.

 So, first off, let’s talk about WHAT exactly this dish is and next how to prepare it!